All guides

 The Consultant's Pricing Playbook: From Hourly to Value-Based

 Most independent consultants underprice their work.
 Not because they lack confidence — because they lack a framework for thinking about pricing beyond "what is my hourly rate."
-This guide walks you through every pricing model available to you, shows you how to calculate what you actually need to charge, and gives you the scripts and tools to transition from trading time for money to capturing a share of the value you create.
+This playbook walks you through every pricing model available to you, shows you how to calculate what you actually need to charge, and gives you the scripts and templates to move from trading time for money to capturing a share of the value you create.

-If you are billing hourly and feeling the ceiling, this guide is your exit plan.
-If you are already project-based but want to move toward value pricing, skip to Section 4.
+If you are billing hourly and feeling the ceiling, start at the top.
+If you are already project-based and want to move toward value pricing, skip to the value-based pricing conversation section.

 The five pricing models (ranked by profitability)